marcelinomalmeidan/px4_control/README.md

 - Local Position Control mode: this mode gets Position+Velocity+Acceleration references, calculates control commands and sends thrust + attitude to Px4.
 The controller is based on: http://ieeexplore.ieee.org/abstract/document/5717652/

-- Px4 Position Control mode: this mode gets position referencesand sends them to Px4's own position controller.
+- Px4 Position Control mode: this mode gets position references and sends them to Px4's own position controller.

 The References for the previously mentioned Position Controllers can come from two different sources: